 Orthopedic massage therapy is a particular kind of massage, focused on soft-tissue injury rehabilitation.
 Goals for an orthopedic massage session typically include decreasing pain, increasing the range of motion, and preparing the body to return to normal daily routines and active hobbies.
 It bears similarities to other types of massage, such as sports massage, but it is its own specific, results-oriented massage modality.
 Read on to find out what orthopedic massage is, how it differs from other types of massage, and who it is best suited to help.

 What is Orthopaedic massage?

-Typically, soft tissue pain and injury is what initially draws a client in to see a massage therapist who specializes in orthopedic massage.
+Typically, soft tissue pain and injury are what initially draw a client in to see a massage therapist who specializes in orthopedic massage.
 This pain could be post-surgical pain, pain from an acute injury, or pain from overuse strain due to a repetitive motion from an activity like tennis, hockey, or jogging.
-Whatever the cause of the muscle damage, the intent of the orthopedic massage is to lengthen and soften the muscles and ligaments, permitting a better range of motion of the affected joints.
+Whatever the cause of the muscle damage, the intent of the orthopedic massage is to lengthen and soften the muscles and ligaments, permitting a better range of motion for the affected joints.

 What conditions are treated by orthopedic massage?